 The Coding Education Framework is a guidance document that lays out the parameters for teaching coding as an after-school/extracurricular program through the CodeLagos initiative.

-The Framework is NOT a curriculum; however, it spells out content and proficiency requirements for students at different levels of learning, in line with the objectives of CodeLagos and the Lagos State Ministry of Education.
+The Framework is NOT a curriculum; however, it spells out content and proficiency requirements for students at different levels of learning, in line with the objectives of CodeLagos and the Office of the Special Adviser on Education.
 This information will enable schools, training centres, and instructors to appropriately design lesson plans and activities for CodeLagos extracurricular program, with a view to attaining the desired learning outcomes identified in the Framework.

 The Framework is also NOT a comprehensive compendium of all there is to know about coding.
 As such, it is encouraged that learners and instructors explore supplemental materials freely accessible online.